2024–25 I-League 3

 The 2024–25 I-League 3 was the 2nd season of the I-League 3 since its establishment in 2023, as the fourth tier of the Indian football league system.
 The top four clubs secured spot in the 2024–25 I-League 2.
 The winner of the tournament was Diamond Harbour winning 1–0 against Chanmari.

+Over view

+The second season of I-League 3, 25 clubs were participated.
+Kerala United and KLASA were reinstated from 2023-24 I-League 3 and Maharashtra Oranje and Kenkre Fc were relegated from 2023-24 I-League 2.
+21 clubs were promoted or nominated from State Football League 2023-24 season.

+Total 25 clubs were participated in 5 group of 5 team.
+Each group champions and runner's up were promoted to final round group stages.A total of 10 teams that were promoted from the preliminary round were divided into 2 final round groups of 5 teams each.
+Each group champions and runner's up were promoted to 2024-25 I-League 2.
+Each group third place team were promoted to 2025-26 I-League 2.
+The rest of all teams were relegated to their State football league.

 Club changes

 The following clubs have changed division since the 2023–24 season: